World’s busiest airports? UK hubs making good progress

 Strip out domestic flights – which make up the vast majority of seats for Atlanta and a fair few for Tokyo and Istanbul – and the picture becomes very different.

 Dubai’s 4.96 million seats make it unapproachably distant at the top of the “international only” league.
-Heathrow loses about five per cent of its seat count once domestics are discounted, and reports passenger numbers still down on pre-pandemic levels.
+Heathrow loses about 5 per cent of its seat count once domestics are discounted, and reports passenger numbers still down on pre-pandemic levels.
 But it still makes a commanding second place with 4.13 million.

 Its four main European challengers – Amsterdam, Paris CDG, Istanbul and Frankfurt – are next, all bunched together around the 3.25 million mark.
-The French may be miffed to be overtaken by the Dutch (albeit by a tiny margin), but plans to cut flights at the Netherlands hub should see Paris reclaim the Continental Europe lead.
+The French may be miffed to be overtaken by the Dutch (albeit by a tiny margin), but plans to cut flights at the Netherlands hub should see Paris reclaim the continental Europe lead.

 Singapore (3.2 million) makes seventh place, just ahead of Seoul’s Incheon airport (3.15 million).

-You probably won’t be surprised to see Doha taking ninth place with 2.64 million passengers; the Qatar Airways hub is still expanding relentlessly, and has risen from the 15th place which it occupied in 2019.
+You probably won’t be surprised to see Doha taking ninth place with 2.64 million passengers; the Qatar Airways hub is still expanding relentlessly and has risen from the 15th place it occupied in 2019.

 But you may be amazed (I was) to learn which airport took 10th place: London Gatwick, up from 12th four years ago, with 2.34 million seats this month.

-Go back to April 2020, and the Sussex airport had so few passengers that it closed the North Terminal completely and reduced its hours of operation to just 2pm-8pm daily.
+Go back to April 2020 and the Sussex airport had so few passengers that it closed the North Terminal completely and reduced its hours of operation to just 2pm-8pm daily.
 You know you’re in trouble when your only regular passenger route is a commuter jet from Minsk.
-Gatwick was crushed by Covid, but has clambered back impressively from the abyss.
+Gatwick was crushed by Covid but has clambered back impressively from the abyss.

 Looking at the European league table, and bringing back domestic passengers, Heathrow is in its familiar first place.
 Whether it stays there, with Istanbul biting at its heels, depends on whether capacity can recover to 2019 levels.

 The southern European trio of Madrid, Barcelona and Rome take sixth, seventh and eighth places respectively.
 Gatwick is ninth, up one place from 2019.
 Joining the top 10: Antalya in southern Turkey.
 I count at least 20 different Russian airports, from Volgograd to Novosibirsk, on the departure screens.
-International sanctions means that no airport in Russia makes the top 10.
+International sanctions mean that no airport in Russia makes the top 10.

 When Putin’s lousy war is over, the picture will change once again.
 But Russian aviation will have its work cut out to return to prominence on the world stage.